PX4/PX4-user_guide/en/sim_gazebo_gz/gazebo-models.md

 - Models are stored in the `/models` directory and worlds are stored in the `/worlds` directory.
 - The [simulation-gazebo](https://github.com/PX4/PX4-gazebo-models/blob/main/simulation-gazebo) Python script is used for [starting Gazebo in standalone mode](../sim_gazebo_gz/README.md#standalone-mode).

-PX4 will automatically fetch the repository world and model folders the first time it is built with a "normal" Gazebo `make` target, such as `make px4_sitl gz_x500`.
+As PX4-gazebo-models is included in PX4 as a submodule, no additional work is required with a "normal" Gazebo `make` target, such as `make px4_sitl gz_x500`.

-These are placed in the folder `/.simulation-gazebo` within the user's home directory.
+For standalone builds you first have obtain the [simulation-gazebo](https://github.com/PX4/PX4-gazebo-models/blob/main/simulation-gazebo) script, and then it will fetch the models and worlds to `~/.simulation-gazebo` if that directory is not present.
-The build system won't automatically update the local copy again if the `.simulation-gazebo` folder is detected, but you can force it to update to the latest models and vehicles by building a Gazebo target with the `PX4_GZ_OVERWRITE` environment variable: `PX4_GZ_OVERWRITE=1 make px4_sitl gz_x500`.
+The build system won't automatically update the local copy again if the `.simulation-gazebo` folder is detected, but you can force it to update to the latest models and vehicles by passing the `overwrite` flag to the script.
+The resulting command will look something like: .

-For standalone builds you first have obtain the [simulation-gazebo](https://github.com/PX4/PX4-gazebo-models/blob/main/simulation-gazebo) script, and then it will similarly fetch the models and worlds to `~/.simulation-gazebo` if that directory is not present.

 ## simulation-gazebo (Standalone Simulation Start-up Script)